-Introduction: System constraints
+Introduction: System Constraints

-- The library already has a well maintained computer system that contains all the holdings in a reasonably fast database.
-The library does not expect to change this system, and ask that your system link into it. - The library also have several modern PCs running Window's 95, already located on the counter.
-They expect that your system will be built on that platform - There is a very modest budget for additional equipment, if needed.
+• The library already has a well maintained computer system that contains all the holdings in a reasonably fast database.
+The library does not expect to change this system, and requires that the new system links into it. • The library also have several ancient Pentium-powered PCs running Windows '95 which are already located on the counter.
+They expect that your system will be built on that platform • There is a very modest budget (\$2000) for additional equipment, if needed.
+Saul Greenberg, James Tam

 The constraints set some real world limits on what we can do.
-That is, an immersive 3-d environment won't fly!
+That is, an immersive 3D environment would overwhelm the existing hardware.